DisCO: Portrait Distortion Correction with Perspective-Aware 3D GANs: Related Work

-\paragraph{Portrait perspective undistortion} Selfie photos taken from close distances often exhibit severe perspective distortions, leading to unpleasant artifacts, \eg, big nose, weird face shape, asymmetric face, invisible ears, and hairs, \etc. Such \emph{selfie effects} (distorted facial features) bother many people and may drive plastic surgery~\cite{ward2018nasal}.
-Research suggests a connection between camera distance and portrait perception~\cite{bryan2012perspective}.
-Studies have found an ``optimal distance'' and that the 50mm lens is best for photographing undistorted facial images~\cite{cooper2012perceptual}, which are flattering and natural-looking.
-As a result, existing smartphones attempt to persuade people to take selfies from a longer distance by shrinking the field of view \cite{williams2017camera}.
+Selfie photos taken from close distances often suffer from perspective distortions, resulting in unappealing distortions such as an enlarged nose, uneven facial features, asymmetry, and hidden ears and hairs.
+These distortions are commonly referred to as ``selfie effects" and are a significant concern for many people, with some even considering plastic surgery as a solution \cite{ward2018nasal}.
+Research indicates that the camera distance plays a vital role in portrait perception, and studies have identified an ``optimal distance" for capturing undistorted facial images~\cite{bryan2012perspective,cooper2012perceptual}.
+Specifically, it has been found that 50mm lenses are ideal for producing natural-looking and flattering images.
+In response, smartphone manufacturers have attempted to encourage users to take selfies from a greater distance by reducing the field of view \cite{williams2017camera}.